-Two Ways Courts Decide Division of Marital Property in Reading, PA or Your Community
+Two Ways Courts Decide Division of Marital Property in Pennsylvania

 There are two ways that courts divide property during a divorce:

-- Mutual agreement: Couples can sit down and discuss the division of marital property in Reading, PA or their communities.
+- Mutual Agreement: Couples can sit down and discuss the division of their marital property.
 They can work with a mediator or come up with an agreement themselves.
 When both parties agree, they can submit a description of their agreement to the courts, and courts will generally agree.

-- The court system: In cases in which there is some contention about the division of assets and property, the court system can decide what would be fairest.
-Generally, you want to avoid this situation, since the courts may not have the same definition of fairness as you do.
-If you have trouble agreeing to the provisions of a divorce, contact a division of marital assets attorney in Berks County or your area so your rights are represented, and you and your spouse can divide assets fairly.
+- Decided by the Court: When spouses can’t negotiate the division of property, the court system can decide what would be fairest.
+Generally, you want to avoid this situation.
+That’s because the courts may not have the same definition of fairness as you do.

 Factors That Could Affect Division of Marital Assets